This easy tater tot recipe only has four ingredients. It’s the ultimate party food, and perfect for watching the game!

 Having kids is great for a lot of reasons, but one of the little-discussed perks of being a parent is having an excuse to eat tater tots on a regular basis.
 Show me an adult who doesn’t admit a fondness for tater tots, and I’ll show you a liar.

-There was a time, years ago, when I would just make tater tots for the kids while cooking a separate, more respectable side dish for my husband and myself.
-We’d consume our baked potatoes or rice pilaf in sad silence while praying that the girls wouldn’t finish all of the tater tots on their plates so we could score some.
+There was a time, years ago, when I would just make tater tots for the kids.
+My husband and I would sit in sad silence while praying that the girls wouldn’t finish all of their tater tots so we could score some.
 (That never happened, by the way).